hermannm/devlog-kotlin/README.md

 ### Setting up with Logback

-This library is primarily designed and optimized for working with Logback, though it will work for other SLF4J logger implementations as well.
+This library is primarily designed and optimized for working with Logback, though it will work with other SLF4J logger implementations as well.

 When using Logback, you can output logs as JSON with